Korea Itinerary: Discover Hidden Gems in 7 Days

 Frequently Asked Questions

 Discovering South Korea offers a mix of history, culture, and adventure.
-Explore bustling cities like Seoul and Busan, relax on Jeju Island, and dive into vibrant market scenes.
+Explore bustling cities like Seoul and Busan, relax on Jeju Island, and explore vibrant market scenes.
 Ready for a Korean journey?
 Here are some common questions answered.

 What are the must-visit attractions for a week-long trip in South Korea?